Radiation tolerance of online trigger system for COMET Phase-I: Analysis and Results

 \subsection{MGT Link}

-The MGT link parity check and auto-correction ECC was used to return counts for SEU and MBE occurring in each display port as well as their SEC and LC status.
+The MGT link parity check and auto-correction ECC was used to return counts for SBU and MBU occurring in each display port as well as their SEC and LC status.
 The behaviour of the MGT link indicated by each of these error counts was accounted for when considering their impact.
-For example when a URE occurred, the first ten seconds upon reprogramming the FPGA firmware were not included as this was conservatively considered dead time due to the necessary time required for the DAQ to be operational again.
+For example when a SEFI occurred, the first ten seconds upon reprogramming the FPGA firmware were not included as this was conservatively considered dead time due to the necessary time required for the DAQ to be operational again.
 This also includes a safety buffer of a few seconds.
-Behaviour where the MBE count increased more than half of the SEU count were also considered to be a counter error and not due to true SEU in the MGT link, however this will still contribute to overall dead time as the origin of these errors when this occurs is unknown and may affect data.
+Observations of behaviour where the MBU count increased more than half of the SBU count were also considered to be anomalous, contributing to the overall dead time.
+The origin of the anomalous SBU/MBU counter increases is unknown and may affect data transferred over these MGT links.
+However, as these anomalies self recover within 1 s in the Aurora 8B/10B module, it is thought that the reason for their occurrence is different from other erratic counter behaviour observed in the SEM module that require a firmware reset to recover from.
+This may suggest that the problem is either in the comma alignment or is purely a timing based problem such that the serial/parallel data encoding/decoding interface loses perfect timing alignment for a short period.

-Another consideration when analysing the error counters were undetected URE type behaviour inducing erratic changes in the MGT link counters.
+Another consideration when analysing the error counters were undetected SEFI type behaviour inducing erratic changes in the MGT link counters, different to the previously mentioned anomalous behaviour as they remained until a SEFI induced firmware reset.
 These were observed ten times over total data collection.
-Later when considering the effects of URE on dead time, these errors will be included as they are newly observed error that should be recognised as a URE by the DAQ, just as is observed in the CRAM.
-Taking into account the described behaviour, the SEU and MBE rates observed in the MGT link are shown below in Table \ref{tabMGT}.
+In Section \ref{sec:Discussion} when considering the effects of SEFI on dead time, these errors will be included as they are a newly observed error that should be recognised as a SEFI by the DAQ, just as is observed in the CRAM.
+Taking into account the aforementioned behaviours, the cross sections observed in the MGT link are $(7.1\pm 2.3)\times 10^{-10}$ and $(2.1\pm 0.9)\times 10^{-12}~$cm$^{2}$ for SBU and MBU errors respectively.